MariaDB/mariadb.org-tools/sql-bench/README.txt

 Place your sql-bench related tests here.
+All tests ending with .sqlbt will be run with the given compiler.cnf file in here.

 Note: name your test file like the $sql_bench_test array name.
 For instance $sql_bench_test->{'base'} should be named